-Researchers have created a silicon carbide (SiC) photonic integrated chip that can be thermally tuned by applying an electric signal.
-The approach could one day be used to create a large range of reconfigurable devices such as phase-shifters and tunable optical couplers needed for networking applications and quantum information processing, could be made using the method in the future.
+Researchers have created a silicon carbide (SiC) photonic integrated optical chip that can be thermally tuned by applying an electric signal.
+Phase shifters and tunable optical couplers, which are required for networking apps and quantum information processing, could be made using the method in the future.